Krogan: Mass Effect

 Krogan characters are featured prominently in several Mass Effect media including novels, comics and an animated film where they are usually depicted as mercenaries and often assume antagonistic roles.
 The first krogan character in the media franchise, a battlemaster named Skarr, appears in Mass Effect: Revelation as a secondary antagonist.
-In the novel, Skarr is hired by the batarian nobleman Edan Had'dah to kill Kahlee Sanders, and is later defeated and killed by David Anderson.
+In the novel, Skarr is hired by the batarian nobleman Edan Had'dah to kill Kahlee Sanders and is later defeated and killed by David Anderson.

 In the Mass Effect video game series, krogan characters are encountered either as non-player characters or enemy units in innumerable missions and scenarios.
 Several krogan character variants are playable in the multiplayer modes of Mass Effect 3 and Mass Effect: Andromeda.

 The first Mass Effect game provides a comprehensive background for the krogan genophage storyline within in-game dialogue and codex entries, and introduces Urdnot Wrex, an agent of the Shadow Broker who joins the crew of the SSV Normandy to pursue the rogue turian Spectre Saren Arterius.
 Upon discovering Saren's base of operations on the planet Virmire and that his scientists has successfully developed a cure for the krogan genophage there, Wrex insists that the cure must be preserved at all costs and turns on Commander Shepard.
 If Shepard successfully convinces him to stand down and cooperate with the team's mission to destroy Saren's base, he will return in later sequels and eventually become a leader of the krogan people.

-Mass Effect 2 introduces Grunt as an optional party member who is obtained after Shepard attempts to recruit Okeer, a krogan warlord and scientist who has been developing genetically engineered krogan in an attempt to counter the genophage.
-Shepard may visit the krogan homeworld Tuchanka as part of Grunt's subplot, where either Urdnot Wrex or his half-brother Urdnot Wreav is encountered as the leader of Clan Urdnot.
+Mass Effect 2 introduces Grunt as an optional party member who is available after Shepard attempts to recruit Okeer, a krogan warlord and scientist who has been developing genetically engineered krogan in an attempt to counter the genophage.
+Shepard may visit the krogan homeworld Tuchanka as part of Grunt's personal storyline, where either Urdnot Wrex or his half-brother Urdnot Wreav is encountered as the leader of Clan Urdnot.
 The krogan genophage also plays a central role in the overarching subplot of the salarian scientist Mordin Solus, whose protégé Maelon has resorted to experimenting on krogan females in order to find a cure.